hwstar/BOMtools/README.md

 Before you run the merge script:

-1. Assign part numbers with bommgr.py
+1. Assign part numbers with bommgr.py or partmgr.py

 2. For Kicad, you'll need to add a PartNumber field for each reference designator on your schematic and include the new part number in